Substitution tilings with transcendental inflation factor: Introduction

 It is not complicated to construct a Delone set $\varLambda\subset \R$ with a similar inclusion $\lambda\varLambda\subset \varLambda$ for a non-algebraic $\lambda$, but the additional structure of the family of Delone sets with the same ``local structures'' is not guaranteed, as they no longer come from substitutions on finite alphabets, and hence need not possess analogous dynamical properties.

 If the inflation factor $\lambda$ is not only an algebraic integer, but an (irrational) Pisot number (that is, all algebraic conjugates of $\lambda$ are less than one in modulus), one gets a canonical description of the Delone set $\varLambda$ obtained from the substitution tiling by a cut-and-project scheme: the Galois conjugates of $\lambda$ yield the Minkowski embedding of $\varLambda$ as well as the star-map, which, in turn, yields the window for $\varLambda$, hence all components of the cut-and-project scheme for $\varLambda$.
+The (infinitely many) Delone sets produced by this cut-and-project scheme are called \emph{model sets}, or \emph{cut-and-project sets}.
 For details and terminology on cut-and-project schemes see \cite{BG}.

 The Pisot property is also central in the spectral analysis of the associated dynamical systems.
 For example, Solomyak showed in \cite{Sol} that for one-dimensional self-affine tilings with FLC (finite local complexity) with inflation factor $\lambda$, the corresponding dynamical system admits non-trivial eigenfunctions if and only if $\lambda$ is a Pisot number; see also \cite{BT,GK}.
 This uses the fact that $\alpha\in\mathbb{R}$ corresponds (in a certain sense) to an eigenvalue if and only if $||\alpha\lambda^{n}||\to 0$ as $n\to\infty$, where $||\cdot||$ denotes the distance to the closest integer.
 When $\lambda$ is algebraic, this only holds when $\lambda$ is a Pisot number.
 The still open Pisot--Vijayaraghavan problem asks whether there exist a transcendental $\lambda$ and a non-zero real $\alpha$ for which such a Diophantine convergence result holds; see \cite{B}.
+The work in this paper is interesting in view of this problem, and showing that our Delone sets do (or do not) admit non-trivial eigenfunctions might shed light to more restrictions such a transcendental $\lambda$ must satisfy.

 The paper is organized as follows.
 In Section \ref{sec:alph}, we recall notions and properties of subshifts and substitutions on compact alphabets.
 We also recall the properties of the substitution operator (which is the infinite-alphabet analogue of the substitution matrix) and its dynamical consequences for the subshift.